hiiamboris/red-wiki/[NOTES]-Compiling-with-console-functions---input,-ask.md

 `red -r -t MSDOS your-red-program.red`

-To make print work after compilation on Windows you need the latest build, and must compile with `red -t MSDOS your-red-program.red`
+To make print work after compilation on Windows you need the latest build, and must compile with `red -r -t MSDOS your-red-program.red`

 ***